Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate

-The major method for energy conversion for high levels of mechanical power and heating continues to be combustion with high mass fluxes.
-Inherently, the high mass-flow rate involves turbulent flow.
-Consequently, many physical length and time scales emerge and present challenges for both computational and experimental analyses.
-Large-eddy simulations (LES) are employed for computations where the smallest scales cannot be resolved.
+Large-eddy simulations (LES) or Reynolds-averaged Navier-Stokes (RANS) are used for turbulent combustion computations where the smallest scales cannot be resolved.
 The smaller scales are filtered via integration over a window size commensurate with the computational mesh size, thereby allowing affordable computations.
-Consequently, the essential, rate-controlling, physical and chemical processes that occur on scales smaller than the filter size must be described by flamelet closure models.
+The essential, rate-controlling, physical and chemical processes that occur on scales smaller than the filter size must be described by flamelet closure models.
 The flamelet models must handle multi-species, multi-step oxidation kinetics without requiring small time steps during the solution of the resolved-scale fluid dynamics.
-Thus, savings of computational resources can be huge compared to direct numerical simulation.
 The focus here is on the types of turbulent flames found in the shear-driven flows of practical combustors.
-Thereby, we address flamelets as originally described by \cite{Williams1975}, namely ``highly sheared small diffusion flamelets" and ``forming a turbulent flame brush which appears on the average to fill" the flow domain.
+Thereby, we address flamelets as originally described by Williams \cite{Williams1975}, namely ``highly sheared small diffusion flamelets" and ``forming a turbulent flame brush which appears on the average to fill" the flow domain.

+The use of the turbulence kinetic energy dissipation rates to connect large-length-scale behavior to the smallest scale behavior is well established for the mechanics of turbulent flow \cite{Pope2000}.
+It has been used for many decades to relate resolved-scale behavior in Reynolds-averaged Navier-Stokes (RANS) solvers and large-eddy simulations (LES) to sub-grid behavior.
+Here, with a clear connection between scalar gradients on the smallest scale and the resolved-scale mechanics, we propose a new method to relate the small scales where diffusion-controlled combustion occurs to the resolved-scale flow.
+Focus will be placed on the two-way coupling, including the feedback of the heat release rate from the small-length scales to the resolved scale.